 With the removal of the fracture stimulation of the vertical well and accelerating the commencement of Stage 2, Origin agreed to increase the Stage 2 expenditure by A\$15 million, to approximately A\$65 million for the exploration and appraisal programme.
-Any portion of the A\$15 million increase not utilised during Stage 2 will transfer to the Stage 3 capped expenditure, which currently stands at A\$48 million.
+Any portion of the A\$15 million increase not utilised during Stage 2 would transfer to the Stage 3 capped expenditure of A\$48 million.